KennyLowe/architecture-center/docs/microservices/index.md

 - **Monitoring**.
 Monitoring a distributed application can be a lot harder than a monolithic application, because you must correlate telemetry from multiple services.
 The chapter [Logging and monitoring](./logging-monitoring.md) addresses these concerns.

-- **CI/CD**.
+- **Continuous integration and delivery (CI/CD)**.
 One of the main goals of microservices is agility.
 To achieve this, you must have automated and robust [CI/CD](./ci-cd.md), so that you can quickly and reliably deploy individual services into test and production environments.

 - **Team structure**.
 Can you successfully organize into small, semi-independent teams?
 Do you have a strong DevOps culture?
 [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law) says that organizations create software that mirrors their organizational structure.
 If your team structure and processes still reflect a "monolithic app" worldview, it will be hard to achieve the agility that microservices promise.
 Team organization is not a topic that we explore deeply in this series, but it's something to consider before you embark on a microservices architecture.